 Tip

 This dough can initially feel quite wet and sticky.
-If it feels too difficult to handle, work with wet hands and use your fingertips to pick up and fold the dough.
+If it feels too difficult to handle, work with wet hands and use your fingertips when completing your stretch and folds.

 STEP 3 Proof the dough